Warmer weather brings with it tick and mosquito season for much of the United States.

 Preventing Tick Bites

 DEET and permethrin are both recommended to repel ticks.
-You can buy clothing infused with permethrin and permethrin actually kill ticks, not just repel them.
+You can buy clothing infused with permethrin and permethrin actually kills ticks, not just repel them.

 Permethrin should be applied carefully and according to the manufacturers directions.